 - Assigned section

 All boats are required to stay clear of the starting area prior to the starting sequence of their section when other sections are starting.
 Normal rules of the road are in effect at all times.
 Racing rules are in effect at the moment that a racer’s section starting sequence has commenced.
-Remember, starboard tack and leeward boats have the right-of-way.
+Remember, starboard tack and leeward boats are considered the stand-on vessel.
 The primary rule in all instances is to AVOID COLLISIONS.
-Boats in the right that have to change course to avoid a collision may protest the burdened boat.
+Stand-on boats that have to change course to avoid a collision may protest the burdened boat.

 One minute later the Prep flag is hoisted.